CSV Upload Tool

 Purpose

-The Data Upload tool allows users to take CSV data and do one of two things:
+The Data Upload tool allows users to take CSV data and:

-1. Create a new table in the custom schema with the contents of the CSV file
+1. Create table in the custom schema when no table with the same name already exists

 How it works

 When you upload a .csv file, Relevant will search your custom schema for a corresponding table with the same name as the file.
 For example, if you upload a file called ` my_data.csv ` , the tool will search for the table ` my_data ` in the custom schema (Relevant will also “downcase” the filename, so if you upload a file called ‘MyData’, Relevant will search for a table called ‘mydata’).
-If no such table exists, the tool will create a new table with the columns specified by the header row of the CSV.
+If no such table exists, the upload option will be Create table, which creates a new table with the columns specified by the header row of the CSV.
+If a table with that name already exists, you can choose Append to table or Replace table.

 When importing a .csv to create a new table in the custom schema, all columns will be created with the VARCHAR data type, and the data will be cast to VARCHAR accordingly.
+The same is true when using the Replace table option, since Relevant drops the existing table and creates a new one from the CSV headers.
 For example, the date `4/25/21` in the CSV will be stored in the data warehouse as the text `4/25/2021`.
 It will not be stored as a date and will not respond to date functions.

 As a workaround, you can create a transformer to customize the data types of the new table you’ve imported into.
 Feel free to reach out to support@relevant.healthcare if you’d like help doing so.